 Nasal forms work faster than oral decongestants and may not cause as much drowsiness.
 However, they can cause dependency and rebound congestion.
 The decongestant loses effectiveness and can cause increased congestion.
 The 12-hour brands pose a particular risk for this effect.

 The following precautions are important for people taking nasal decongestants:

-Decongestants can cause dangerous interactions when combined with certain types of medications, such as the antidepressant MAO inhibitors.
-They can also serious problems when combined with methamphetamines or diet pills.
-Be sure to tell your doctor about any drug or herbal remedy you are taking.
+Oral decongestants can cause dangerous interactions when combined with certain types of medications, such as the antidepressant MAO inhibitors.
+They can also cause serious problems when combined with methamphetamines or diet pills.
+Be sure to tell your provider about any drug or herbal remedy you are taking.
 Caffeine can also increase the stimulant side effects of pseudoephedrine.